 The world is experiencing exponential population growth and more people need land to set up their homes.
-With not so much idle land left, how willing are people going to be to dedicate some of their land to tree planting?
-The idea of giving up land for tree planting may not play so well in areas where people are scrambling for land to build homes.
+With not so much idle land left, are people willing to dedicate some of their land to tree planting?
+The idea of giving up land for tree planting may not play out so well in areas where people are scrambling for land to build homes.

 Second, remember the issue of large tree plantations affecting water availability?
 Well, this doesn’t just affect the animals – we are also included.
 A reduction in water flow could have a serious negative impact on water supply for the many communities already grappling with critical water shortages.